 This stuffing is recommended for children, people with allergies and chemical sensitivities, and anyone who wants to cut their exposure to toxic chemicals that may be released by conventional synthetic pillows.
 Let’s take a closer look at some of the best natural materials for your pillow.

 Latex fill is one of the most recommended natural pillow fillings, it’s thanks to its hypoallergenic properties and springiness.
-Latex is a natural product made of sap from rubber trees, which means that it has the same benefits as rubber does, such as durability and elasticity.
+Latex is a natural product made of sap from rubber trees, which means that it has the same benefits as rubber, such as durability and elasticity.

-Latex pillows are very breathable because the air circulates easily in them, no matter if you choose the solid latex or shredded latex option.
+Latex pillows are very breathable because the air circulates easily in them, regardless of whether you choose the solid latex or shredded latex option.

 They are also pressure-relieving because they have no hard parts inside that could press against your head or neck when you lie on the pillow, which makes them great for side sleepers.
 Latex filling has natural anti-bacterial and anti-fungal properties.

 If you suffer from asthma or allergies, a latex pillow is a perfect choice for you because it doesn’t retain moisture and is resistant to mold and mildew.
-Choose GOLS certified latex which is guaranteed to contain 95% of organic latex, free from toxic chemicals.
+Choose GOLS certified latex, which is guaranteed to contain 95% organic latex, free from toxic chemicals.

 Read More: Are Latex Pillows Good?

 Buckwheat Pillow Filling is made from 100% buckwheat hulls.
-They are naturally hypoallergenic, dust mite resistant, and have the ability to wick away moisture.
-Buckwheat pillows are a great option for side sleepers because they can provide a lot of support due to their firmness and malleability.
+Buckwheat pillows are naturally hypoallergenic, dust mite resistant, and wick away moisture.
+Due to their firmness and malleability, buckwheat pillows are a great option for side sleepers because they can provide a lot of support.

-This natural pillow fill is also recommended for summer months of hot sleepers as they are very breathable and keep the sleeper cool.
+This natural pillow fill is also recommended for hot sleepers in the summer months as it is very breathable and keeps the sleeper cool.

 Washing Instructions: Buckwheat hull fill should never come in direct contact with water.
 Spot-clean the casing when it gets stained and protect your buckwheat pillow with a pillow protector.